LarsHPetersen/Zabbix-Server/Ubuntu 20.04/Ubuntu - mysql and nginx.md

-# Zabbix Server 5.2 install with Nginx and MariaDB on Debian 10
+# Zabbix Server 5.2 install with Nginx and MariaDB on ubuntu 20.04

 ### 1. Update the system